mcongrove/TitaniumPebble/README.md

 </array>
 ```

+##### Background Services #####

-To keep the connection to the Pebble active while the application is running in background mode, register a background service in Titanium and also add the following to your `tiapp.xml`:
+To keep the connection to the Pebble active while the application is running in background mode:

+__iOS__

+Register a `BackgroundService` in Titanium.
+The background service script can require in the TitaniumPebble module and operate as normal.
+You'll also need to add the following to your `tiapp.xml`:

 ```
 <key>UIBackgroundModes</key>